Oviya24032K6/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ## Result:

 Thus the program to implement the K Means Clustering for Customer Segmentation is written and verified using python programming.
-Thus the program to implement the K Means Clustering for Customer Segmentation is written and verified using python programming.